chloergu/startup/README.md

 - **WebSocket** - As each user adds expenses and checks boxes, their results are automatically broadcast to the whole group.
 - **React** - Application ported to use the React web framework.

+### HTML deliverable

+- **HTML pages** - Five HTML pages that represent creating an account, logging in, creating/joining a group, the actual budgeting page, and an about page.
+- **Links** - The login page automatically links to the create/join group page and the account creation page.
+The account creation page links to the create/join group page and the login page.
+The create/join group page links to the budgeting page and the login page.
+The budgeting page links to the login page and the create/join group page.
+The about page links to the login page.
+All pages also link to this GitHub repository and the about page.

 Here is a link to my notes: https://github.com/chloergu/startup/blob/main/notes.md